(Last Updated on : 10/09/2016)

 , and the Charisambhu temple are some of the prominent ones.

 is dominantly rural famous as the land of antiquities, monuments and handicrafts.
-Cuttack is also known as the granary of eastern Orissa.
+Cuttack is also known as the granary of eastern Odisha.
 Few towns of the district are developing industrially which are, Choudwar, Vyasnagar and Dhanamandal.
 Dhabaleswar Island, Lalitgiri, Naraj, Choudwar, Niali-Madhav, and Paramahansanth Temple are some of the major attractions in the district.

 has its headquarters at Deogarh.
 Agriculture is the backbone of the economy.
 Pradhanpat hill and waterfall is a famous attraction of the district.
 Dhenkanal district

 is spread over an area of 4,600 sq. km. and is basically an agricultural district.
 Dense forests and colourful wildlife characterize this district.
 Forest products like timber, bamboo, firewood, and kendu leaf generate good revenue for the district.
-The district also has a number of large scale industries like the Nilachal Refractories, Utkal Asbestos Ltd, Orissa Polyfibres Ltd, and Shakti Sugar.
+The district also has a number of large scale industries like the Nilachal Refractories, Utkal Asbestos Ltd, Odisha Polyfibres Ltd, and Shakti Sugar.
 Dhenkanal is famous for the Balbhadra Temple built in the 18th century.

 The tribal community dominates Gajapati district